 Below you’ll find the most common protocols we’ve come across.
 There are a few more exotic variants around, of course, but most VPN providers will use a combination of these.

 OpenVPN is a popular protocol to use because it’s open source and free.
 Some providers, such as AirVPN and e-VPN (read our AirVPN review and e-VPN review), have built their services around it.
-It’s over 15 years old and has a community surrounding it that is constantly scanning the source files for security vulnerabilities, making it one of the most secure options available.
+It’s nearly 20 years old and has a community surrounding it that is constantly scanning the source files for security vulnerabilities, making it one of the most secure options available.

 It can use two transport protocols: TCP or UDP.
 The Transmission Control Protocol is most common.
 Your machine sends a packet, then waits for confirmation before sending another, making for a more reliable connection.

 That benefits reliability, but not speed.
 Because each packet has to wait for confirmation, using TCP adds overhead to the network connection.
 That’s where the User Datagram Protocol comes in.
 It continues to send packets without confirmation, making for a faster, if less reliable, connection.

 As far as encryption goes, OpenVPN is top-notch.
 It uses the OpenSSL library, meaning it has access to all the ciphers there.
 It also uses a custom security protocol based on SSL/TLS that provides up to 256-bit encryption.